 c.
-Radiative Transfer Model
+Radiative Transfer Models

 The core component for direct radiance assimilation is to incorporate a radiative transfer model (RTM) into the WRFDA system as one part of observation operators.
 Two widely used RTMs in the NWP community, RTTOV (developed by ECMWF and UKMET in Europe), and CRTM (developed by the Joint Center for Satellite Data Assimilation (JCSDA) in US), are already implemented in the WRFDA system with a flexible and consistent user interface.
-WRFDA is designed to be able to compile with any combination of the two RTM libraries, or without RTM libraries (for those not interested in radiance assimilation), by the definition of environment variables "CRTM" and "RTTOV" (see the "Installing WRFDA" section).
-Note, however, that at runtime the user must select one of the two or neither, via the namelist parameter RTM_OPTION (1 for RTTOV, the default, and 2 for CRTM).
+WRFDA is designed to be able to compile with or without RTTOV by the definition of the "RTTOV" environment variable at compile time (see the "Compile WRFDA and Libraries" section).
+At runtime the user must select which RTM they intend to use via the namelist parameter RTM_OPTION (1 for RTTOV, the default, and 2 for CRTM).

 Both RTMs can calculate radiances for almost all available instruments aboard the various satellite platforms in orbit.
 An important feature of the WRFDA design is that all data structures related to radiance assimilation are dynamically allocated during running time, according to a simple namelist setup.
-The instruments to be assimilated are controlled at run-time by four integer namelist parameters: RTMINIT_NSENSOR (the total number of sensors to be assimilated), RTMINIT_PLATFORM (the platforms IDs array to be assimilated with dimension RTMINIT_NSENSOR, e.g., 1 for NOAA, 9 for EOS, 10 for METOP and 2 for DMSP), RTMINIT_SATID (satellite IDs array) and RTMINIT_SENSOR (sensor IDs array, e.g., 0 for HIRS, 3 for AMSU-A, 4 for AMSU-B, 15 for MHS, 10 for SSMIS, 11 for AIRS, 16 for IASI).
-An example configuration for assimilating 14 of the sensors from 7 satellites is listed here:
+The instruments to be assimilated are controlled at run-time by four integer namelist parameters: RTMINIT_NSENSOR (the total number of sensors to be assimilated), RTMINIT_PLATFORM (the platforms IDs array to be assimilated with dimension RTMINIT_NSENSOR, e.g., 1 for NOAA, 9 for EOS, 10 for METOP and 2 for DMSP), RTMINIT_SATID (satellite IDs array) and RTMINIT_SENSOR (sensor IDs array, e.g., 0 for HIRS, 3 for AMSU-A, 4 for AMSU-B, etc.).
+The full list of instrument triplets can be found in the table below: